Hakeem Noor-ud-Din: Marriages and children

 Noor-ud-Din married three times.
-His first wife was Fatima Sahiba, daughter of Sheikh Mukarram Bhervi.
+His first wife was Fatima, daughter of Sheikh Mukarram Bhervi.
 She died in 1905, before he became Caliph.
-He also married Sughra Begum, the daughter of Sufi Ahmad Jan of Ludhiana in 1889.
+He also married Sughra Begum (1874 - 7 August 1955), the daughter of Sufi Ahmad Jan of Ludhiana in 1889.
 There is little information about his third wife.
 He likely married her during a visit to Mecca and Medina.
 Many of his children died in childhood.